jared-richard-clarke/folio-calculator/README.md

 associativity, nested and mismatched parenthetical groupings, multiple levels of precedence and all types of whitespace.
 Errors are made explicit through robust error handling and a formatted user interface.

+I also implemented a version of my calculator's core parser with a complementary big-number library.
+Its high precision calculations proved too computationally expensive and its output size too unyieldy for my calculator UI.
+This also can be found on [Github](https://github.com/jared-richard-clarke/pratt-parser).